-- 1. Create Standards for Selection of Interim Board.
-Suggestions include: - Deepest technical and governance abilities above all other criteria, - High level of independence and professionalism - Operational core competencies such as in finance, risk, audit and governance. - Familiarity with the work of ICANN is important, but such directors should not predominate. - Interim Board must include a predominance of independent Directors.
+1. Create Standards for Selection of Interim Board.
+Suggestions include:

+- Deepest technical and governance abilities above all other criteria, - High level of independence and professionalism - Operational core competencies such as in finance, risk, audit and governance. - Familiarity with the work of ICANN is important, but such directors should not predominate. - Interim Board must include a predominance of independent Directors.

-2. Use Pre-Service Letters.
+The Second Draft is silent on selection standards for the Interim Board, except to note that the geographic diversity requirement will be waived.
+CCWG may wish to consider revising its Proposal to state that standards for the Interim Board will be the same as those in place for the ICANN Board (other than the requirements relating to geographic diversity).

-- 3. Removal of Majority of Directors Should be Subject to Same Threshold as Total Recall.
-The Board suggested that removal of eight or more Directors should be subject to same thresholds as the removal of the entire Board. - 42.
-Clarify Consequences for Failure of Community to Meet Process Requirement.
-The CCWG should consider and make clear the consequences if the community does not satisfy the goals, principles, and deadlines in the process. - 53.
-Make Time Periods Less Rigid.
-One commenter expressed concern that the 120 day period for selection of an interimthe replacement board, while reasonable, might not be sufficient, and suggested that this be a target rather than a deadline.
-Another commenter expressed a more general concern that the tight timelines for discussion could open the process to capture. - 4.
-Eliminate Potential for Failure to Agree on Interim Directors.
-Ensure that the process will not result in a failure to agree on Interim Directors. - 65.
-Simplify Process.
+2. Clarify Consequences for Failure of Community to Meet Process Requirement.
+The CCWG should consider and make clear the consequences if the community does not satisfy the goals, principles, and deadlines in the process.

+The CCWG should consider what consequences if any, would attach if particular goals, principles or deadlines are not met.

+3. Make Time Periods Less Rigid.
+One commenter expressed concern that the 120 day period for selection of the replacement board, while reasonable, might not be sufficient, and suggested that this be a target rather than a deadline.
+Another commenter expressed a more general concern that the tight timelines for discussion could open the process to capture.

+The CCWG may wish to make some or all of the time periods less rigid, including the replacement director deadline, or make other adjustments to limit possibilities for "capture" based on unequal ability to respond to tight timelines.

+4. Eliminate Potential for Failure to Agree on Interim Directors.
+The CCWG may wish to review Ensure that the interim director process to ensure that it will not result in a failure to agree on Interim Directors.

+5. Simplify Process.
 One commenter called the process "labyrinthine and cumbersome."
-While this may be partly intentional, in order to make sure that total recall is not too easy, the CCWG should review the process to see if it can be clarified and simplified, without actually making it easier to recall the Board. - 76.
-Establish Standards in WS2.
-The CCWG should consider whether to establish move the establishment of standards for Board removal to as part of WS2. - 87.
-Higher Threshold for Board Recall.
-The CCWG should consider the suggestion that Board recall should have an even higher threshold of 80%.

-12 USCIB ((US Council on International Business).
+&lt;sup>12 USCIB ((US Council on International Business).

-13 LINX (London Internet Exchange).
+&lt;sup>13 LINX (London Internet Exchange).